MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/rich-presence-configuration.md

 ---
-title: Rich Presence Configuration on Dev Center
+title: Rich Presence Configuration on Partner Center
-description: Configuring Rich Presence strings on Windows Dev Center, to show what a user is currently doing within a game. ms.date: 02/27/2018 ms.topic: article ms.localizationpriority: medium
+description: Configuring Rich Presence strings on Partner Center, to show what a user is currently doing within a game. ms.date: 02/27/2018 ms.topic: article ms.localizationpriority: medium